Eyreon/FLsun-V400/README.md

  - Add the following line in Cura at the start GCODE after G28 to actually load the bed mesh for the print, please use the following:
    <code>BED_MESH_PROFILE LOAD=default</code> > if you use a different naming convention for your printers config, please use that name instead.
- - Please find the profile I use in cura and feel free to import it: https://github.com/Eyreon/FLsun-V400/blob/main/Non%20scraping%20profile%20for%20Cura%205.3.curaprofile I would like to thank @Amazon62 for sharing his work.
+ - Please find the profile I use in cura and feel free to [import](https://github.com/Eyreon/FLsun-V400/blob/main/Non%20scraping%20profile%20for%20Cura%205.3.curaprofile) I would like to thank @Amazon62 for sharing his work.
  - For nozzle dragging the main advice is to use gyroid infill, 15% for small prints and 25% for large print for a smooth top surface, Delta's don't do well with grid infill due to the way the effector moves at this high speed.
 Also note that Combing shoule be off.
  - In some cases a z-hop of .5/.8 mm is advised however the profile I use does not require this and creates quality prints.
- - A great print tuning guide here: https://ellis3dp.com/Print-Tuning-Guide/
+ - A great print tuning guide [here](https://ellis3dp.com/Print-Tuning-Guide/)

  - If you've tried everything else and don't get consistent quality, consider a Bondtech CHT 0.4mm or 0.6mm nozzle instead.
 If you go for a larger nozzle, you will need to adjust pressure advance with a pressure advance tower and potentially  the main change in the slicer is the "line width" to something in the 0.5 to 0.62 range, though you also increase your layer heights for faster prints and thicker layer lines as well.
 You may also need to change your flow rate as well.